-The guy who dashed the nation's first true high speed rail connection in the country between Tampa and Orlando made headlines today by being the guy who is now in fact facilitating high speed rail between Tampa and Orlando.
+The guy who dashed the nation's first true high speed rail connection in the country between Tampa and Orlando made headlines today by being the same guy who is now facilitating high speed rail between Tampa and Orlando.

 In a nutshell, Governor Rick Scott, in what some are regarding as an expense-free political ploy, is now behind efforts to let a private company build a line.
-The argument being made for this about-face is that unlike the package he killed upon taking office in 2011, he is backing a private industry approach, similar to the Brightline model currently under construction on Florida's eastern coast.
+The argument being made for this about-face is that unlike the package he killed upon taking office in 2011, he is backing a private industry approach, similar to the Brightline model currently in play on Florida's eastern coast.

 Governor Scott said, “This is an exciting opportunity for Orlando, Tampa and our entire state.
 When I became Governor, the Obama administration was trying to use federal taxpayer dollars to pay for a rail connection that had an extremely high risk of overspending taxpayer dollars with no guarantee of economic growth.
 This is exactly what we’re seeing in California, a state which took this bad deal from Obama, and in Connecticut where taxpayers had to shell out hundreds of millions of dollars for their rail line.
 Instead of placing taxpayers on the hook for hundreds of millions of dollars, our goal is for the private sector to invest in this project.
 Through private investment, we ensure that this major project has zero financial risk to Florida taxpayers.”